 Consider asking an ABA center if they are using these tools to initially evaluate and continually monitor their children.
 Without these tools and the data they provide, an ABA center would have far less visibility into your child’s needs and progress.

-Here’s an example.
-Let’s say that when your child first comes to a center, they may spend 60 minutes of every day flopping on the floor and screaming.
-A proper ABA center should be tracking the amount of time they are doing this.
-Every single time they engage in a behavior, the therapist assigned to your child should be making a record of it.
-So through the course of the day, they can see when and how often your child engages in a problematic behavior.
+For example, when your child first comes to a center, they may spend 60 minutes of every day flopping on the floor and screaming.
+A proper ABA center should be tracking the amount of time your child engages in this behavior.
 Over time, it will become possible to see a trend in the frequency of problem behaviors from one day to the next.
-The therapy program supervisors will use this daily/weekly trend to decide how well the intervention is working.
+The therapy program supervisors will then use this daily/weekly trend to decide how well the intervention is working.
 Eventually, they’ll want to see the 60 minutes of daily tantrums become 30 or 15 minutes.
 This declining trend in tantrums could indicate that the program is working.
 On the flip side, if that 60 minutes of daily tantrums consistently stayed at 60 minutes over the course of several months, this might indicate that something about the therapy program wasn’t working.
 In the case of a program not working, the program supervisors should be able to re-examine the child’s behavior and shift the therapy program accordingly.

 Every ABA therapy program should be based on 3 different components of ABA.

-One of these ABA components is social skills training.
-The child should be learning social skills by communicating with the therapist, working on eye contact improvements and socializing with other children at the center.
+1.)
+Social Skills – The child should be learning social skills by communicating with the therapist, working on eye contact improvements and socializing with other children at the center.
 To make sure your child is getting the right social skills training, you want to know that they will have appropriate peer groups of the same age.
 A 10 year old will not gain as many social skills interacting with only 5 year old children as opposed to if they were interacting with children of their own age.
-If an ABA center doesn’t hesitate to bring your child into their center despite a clear lack of an appropriate peer/age group for your child, this is a cause for concern.

-Your child’s ABA therapy program should include natural environment training.
-Natural environment training involves using the principles of ABA therapy in natural environments or “the real world”.
+2.)
+Natural Environment Training – Natural environment training involves using the principles of ABA therapy in natural environments or “the real world”.
 If your child only learned at a table in a therapy room, then they would have a harder time applying their teachings to other situations.
 By integrating therapy into “natural environments” like a kitchen, a bathroom, or even a playroom, your child becomes more equipped to use their new skills in the rest of the world and in your home.
-Make sure to ask the center if they will use natural environment training in their therapy program.

 An intense ABA therapy program means there will be a lower ratio between therapists and children.
 Additionally, an intensive ABA therapy program should strive for a 1:1 ratio between therapists and children as much as it can.

-The 1:1 ratio also has benefits beyond the learning part of the therapy program and impacts the general operation of the center.
+Furthermore, the 1:1 ratio also has benefits beyond the learning part of the therapy program and impacts the general operation of the center.
 Even small amounts of time where therapists must manage multiple children can result in behaviors going unnoticed and safety becoming increasingly at risk.
-When you add in children with more aggressive behaviors, a therapist managing multiple children will be an especially unsafe situation.

 Ask the ABA center how often your child will be 1:1 with a therapist.
 If it’s possible, try to find a center that provides 100% 1 on 1 ABA therapy.
 This means that at NO point during the therapy program will your child be without a 1 on 1 setting with a therapist.